-God showed up, unannounced, unexpected, on an ordinary night in the lives of ordinary men.
+God showed up, unannounced, unexpected, on an ordinary night in the lives of ordinary people.
 He surprised them with good news so they went to Bethlehem to see what was going on.
-And because they didn't resist it or explain it away, but simply accepted it and looked into it, they too got to see something they would remember for the rest of their lives.
+And because they didn't resist it or explain it away, but simply let God lead them and looked into what He was doing, they too got to see something they would remember for the rest of their lives.

 There were many surprising events associated with Jesus' birth, and as He grew up the surprises just continued.
 He would regularly show up unexpected and completely turn people's lives upside down - or we could say, turn them right side up.
-Because when God shows up in your life, it is always to do you good, to call you to something good, to call you closer to Himself.
+Because when God shows up in your life, it is always to do you good, to call you to something good, it might start by calling you away from something, but it's also, always a call for you to come closer to Him.

 That's what Christmas is all about - Christmas is about God surprising us with the gift of His love, the gift of His presence in our life.
+The gift of Immanuel, God with us.

-And, Christmas is just the beginning.
-You see, this baby who was born in a manger, grew up to be the sacrificial lamb of Easter who God then raised from the dead.
-Jesus was born in Bethlehem, to Joseph and Mary, but He lived a perfect life - never did anything wrong to anyone, never said anything wrong, never hurt anyone, all He ever did was pleasing to God and loving to people.
+But Christmas is just the beginning.
+You see, this baby, born in a manger, grew up to be the sacrificial lamb of Easter, whom God then raised from the dead.
+Jesus was born in Bethlehem, to Joseph and Mary, and lived a perfect life - He never did anything wrong to anyone, never said anything wrong, never hurt anyone, all He ever did was pleasing to God and loving to people.

-He lived the perfect life that we might dream of, but could never achieve, because we've already ruined it.
-We've all tried hard to change, and not been able.
+He lived the morally perfect life that we might dream of, but could never achieve, because we've already ruined it.
+We've all tried hard to change, and not been able to transform.
 We've all tried hard to be good, and only lasted so long.
-We've all had moments we're not proud of when we were less than what we hope to be.
+We've all had moments we're not proud of when we were less than what we hoped to be.
 None of us are perfect.
 And the Bible calls those imperfections sin.